Clubs & Activities

 In 2014 we staged the widely acclaimed Les Miserables production, selling over 1,000 tickets for this memorable performance.
 Our school performances run every two years.
 In 2016 we staged Oliver, Beauty and the Beast in 2018 and our latest performance involving over 100 pupils in 2020 Phantom of the Opera.

-See the list of last years activities to get a flavour for what is goes on.
+See the list below of activities to get a flavour for what is goes on.
 We are unable to run some clubs during the Covid-19 period.
 However, they will be carefully risk assessed so that pupils can still have opportunities to undertake some activities in a safe and controlled manner.